uladz-zubrycki/VSMinimal/README.md

 Use `Tools` > `Import and export settings` to get it applied.
 Don't forget to save your current setup before.
 You will probably need to replace `Theme Id="{Guid}"` to use your current theme id.

 `fonts_colors-2022.vssettings` is the file to export.

+To disable greeny highlighted of the word under cursor in case you're using ReSharper see https://www.jetbrains.com/help/resharper/Code_Analysis__Configuring_Warnings.html